 The Civil War Institute (CWI) Fellows program provides a range of professional and academic experiences, allowing Gettysburg College students to develop new skills and expand their career options.

 The CWI offers a range of public programming throughout the academic year.
-CWI Fellows have an opportunity to meet some of the top scholars in the field while helping assist with the planning of events.
-Additionally, Fellows often assist with the annual Robert Fortenbaugh Memorial Lecture, and attend the Gilder Lehrman Lincoln Prize Award Ceremony, held in New York City.
+CWI Fellows have an opportunity to meet some of the top scholars in the field while helping assist with the planning and execution of events, such as the annual Robert Fortenbaugh Memorial Lecture.

 View photos from the November 2016 CWI/GRAB hike along the South Mountain gaps, site of the first major Civil War battle fought in Maryland (September 14, 1862).